fedesemeraro/SlicerTomoSAM/README.md

 These are the usual steps to produce a segmentation using TomoSAM:

-- Place the .tif image and .pkl embeddings in the same folder and make their name equivalent, e.g. test.tif and test.pkl
+- Place the image and embeddings in the same folder and make their name equivalent, e.g. test.tif and test.pkl
 - Open Slicer and, from the drop-down `Modules` menu, select `Segmentation`&rarr;`TomoSAM`
 - Drag and drop the image into Slicer, which will automatically import the embeddings as well
-- Add include-points in one of the three slice viewers (Red/Green/Yellow) to create a mask and exclude-points to refine it
+- Add include-points in the slice viewer (Red/Green/Yellow) to create a mask and exclude-points to refine it
-- Once one point is added, the selected slice is frozen until no points exist or the `Accept Mask` button is pressed
+- When one point is added, slice scroll is frozen until no points exist or the `Accept Mask` button is pressed
 - Add as many segments as you have objects by clicking on `Add Segment`
 - Interpolate between the created masks using the `Create Interpolation` button
-- Surface rendering doesn't update automatically to reduce latency: click on the `Render 3D` button to update the 3D view
+- The 3D view does not refresh automatically to reduce latency: update it using the `Render 3D` button

 Note that you can further modify the masks created in TomoSAM using the widgets in the `Segment Editor`, e.g. Paint or Erase.
 In addition, notice that several **keyboard shortcuts** have been added to streamline the segmentation process